 Contemporary four bedroom terraced house with 27 ft open-plan kitchen/dining/living area.
 HELP TO BUY AVAILABLE.

-Contemporary two bedroom apartment with private garden.
+Reserve in April and we will pay your SDLT.
+Contemporary two bedroom apartment with generous, private garden.
 HELP TO BUY AVAILABLE.